llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Prefer not to respond

-This question seeks to explore the personal linguistic limitations of lawyers in a multilingual environment.
-This may reinforce the perceived need for lawyers to acquire additional languages.
+This question seeks to explore the personal linguistic limitations of lawyers in a multilingual environment, and if multilingual clients are having their needs met by the current environment.
+It may reinforce the perceived need for lawyers to acquire additional languages.

 + *13. Please indicate if a perceived language barrier has ever limited any of your attorney-client interactions with Saint Lucian Kwéyòl speakers.*